Sagenlicht/ToEE_Mods/readme.txt

 1149    Brambles                     38     finished
 1150    Deific Vengeance             62     finished
 1151    Frost Breath                100     finished
+1152    Ghost Touch Armor           102     not working Uses 161 as Buff bonus type atm!
+1153    Aid Mass                      8     finished

-Bonus Types: 151 Alchemical; 153 Sacred; 154 Profane; 160 Storm effects;
+Bonus Types: 151 Alchemical; 153 Sacred; 154 Profane; 160 Storm effects; 161 Ghost Touch Armor Property (needs to be verified that this is not in the game already!)

 Latest Changes:
 Added a pyton script(wf_ray_fix.py) that fixes WF(Ray) and switched all my ray spells to use it.
 Spells that do no call that script are NOT affected by this fix.